ArcaneEngineer/ECS-tutorials/part6.md

 (Note to Javascript developers: Our goal here is not to worry about private class members, but rather to focus on ECS architecture, which is very much a C-like programming paradigm -- remembering that C lacks access control modifiers entirely.)

-The last thing we want to do here is to move the loop we created in the previous section, into its own ECS method:
+The last thing we want to do here is to move the loop we created in the section above, into its own ECS method:

 ```
 for (let componentType of componentTypesByIndex)